daniel-nagy/transporter/packages/browser/README.md

 function listen(options: Options): BrowserServer;
 ```

 Creates a new `BrowserServer` in the global scope.
+A `UniqueAddressError` will
+be thrown if the address is already taken.

 #### Example